Viewing All Profiles (Showing 16-30 of 115 Results)

 Center for the Visually Impaired - Atlanta

-Description: Every person with vision loss should be able to live with independence and dignity.
+Description: We are Georgia's largest provider of services for the blind and visually impaired.
+Every person with vision loss should be able to live with independence and dignity.
 This single goal guides the activities of the Center for the Visually Impaired (CVI), and we work in a variety of ways to achieve it.

 Address: 739 West Peachtree Street, N.W.